Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ### Synchronisation Onprem to Cloud:
 - AAD connect/AAD connect cloud sync: AD source of truth but replicated to AAD.

-### Tenant:
+## Tenant:
+= Default name/Primary domain name
+- Can add custom domain name.

-- AAD outside of subscriptions.
+- AAD lives outside of subscriptions.
-- sub trusts AAD instance.
+- subs trusts AAD instance.
 Domain

 Applications are told what AAD instance is trusted as the source of identity.